 Mission: The ultimate purpose of the organization’s work.
 It is the primary lens through which major decisions are made.

-Strategic Directions: The general approaches that the organization will take to achieve its mission.
-The Strategic Directions are typically aspirational, not measurable.
-They usually last throughout the full term of the strategic plan without change.
+Strategic Directions: The central areas that the organization will focus on to achieve its mission.
+The Strategic Directions are typically aspirational, and usually last throughout the full term of the strategic plan without change.

 Key Priorities: The desired end-results to be achieved in the plan.
 By focusing on the Key Priorities, ADEA will advance its Strategic Directions.